Astcort/PhyVar/README.md

 # PhyVar

+## Author(s)

+* Mickaël Ly - ELAN team - Inria Grenoble Rhône-Alpes

 ## Short description
 *PhyVar* is a short library using templates to manipulate physical variables *ie* to keep trace of the SI units affected to each variable.

+A short support for compatibility with Eigen is also provided.

 ## How to use